I love to see a stylish floating shelf in a modern kitchen! When we started our kitchen remodel, this was a must-have for me.

 You could use your shelf as a baking station with canisters of pantry staples, like flour and sugar.
 Or maybe you need more room for eccentric cat decor or cascading houseplants.

 The shelf also houses my kitty teapot, and of course I always need more room for houseplants.
-Here are some pretty accessories for a floating shelf.

 You might also like these kitchen remodeling and decor ideas: